sierramancia/sierramancia.github.io/_posts/2023-12-13-embroidery.markdown

 If I'd been happier with the results, I might have fully automated the CMYK split, but the effect doesn't come through unless you back up and really squint.
 The lines could be made smaller, but there's another limit; you don't want to be making a bunch of stitches right next to each other with sub-millimeter spacing.

+The other issue is pulling; too many back-and-forth stitches in the same direction will pull the fabric together along that axis.
+A design with thread going in all directions would solve this, and perhaps solve the issue of detail.

 ## Scribbling

 Samer Dabra ([@spongenuity](https://www.instagram.com/spongenuity/)) has a procedural, stochastic style originally made for pen plotters.
 He used it with machine embroidery a few times and it looks fantastic:

 [photo]

-It's pretty easy to program; just make a line that wanders in the direction of darker areas on the image.
+It's pretty easy to program a simple version of this; just make a [turtle](https://en.wikipedia.org/wiki/Turtle_graphics) that wanders in the direction of darker areas on the image.
 To keep it from getting stuck, draw a corresponding white line on the image so it can avoid areas it's already drawn over.

-In my program the randomness is inserted into the length of each step, which corresponds to a stitch.
 With a chosen step length, a number of sample points are taken at that distance from the head of the line.
 The one with the darkest value is where the line goes next.

+[screenshot]

+Here's what this gives us:

 [photo]

-You can see that my design is a lot coarser than Samer's.
-I wanted to optimize this program for the machine and require less stitches
+As you can see, this is not good.
+Let's see what we can change about the turtle's behavior to make it better.

 ## Choices

-There are so many other ways to make this line wander, though.
-You could randomly choose the direction first and then select the optimal distance, which looks like this:

-[photo]
+The first problem I'm noticing is the uniformity; the turtle seems to be evenly shading every area under a certain threshold without scribbling more over the darkest parts of the image.
+I think this is because the white trail it leaves on the image is too opaque — it's set to 50% opacity right now.
+After one or two passes, even the darkest areas get washed out before the turtle can properly cover them.
+Let's try about 10%:

 Instead of an arc or a line of sample points, you can make a varied fan that biases towards the current direction of travel: